Oversupply is when your breasts produce more milk than your baby needs. This can be stressful for both you and your baby.

 Cabbage leaves

-Many women have found that consistent use of cabbage leaves reduces supply.
-Wash some whole cabbage leaves and remove the hard spine, then place them inside your bra until they wilt.
+Wash some whole cabbage leaves and remove the hard spine.
+Then place the cabbage leaves inside your bra until they wilt.

 Try using cabbage leaves for 20 minutes, 3 times a day.
 Stop as soon as you notice a slight decrease.